Jaimee Foxworth

-Jaimee Monae Foxworth (born December 17, 1979) is an American actress, model, and singer.
+Jaimee Foxworth (born 1979) is an American actress, model, singer and former pornographic film actress.
 She is best known for her role of Judy Winslow, the daughter of Carl and Harriette Winslow on the ABC sitcom Family Matters, during the show's first four seasons.

-Career
+Life and career

+Jaimee Monae Foxworth was born in Belleville, Illinois.
+Her early television credits included appearances on Amen and TV 101.

-Foxworth, who began modeling at the age of five, soon appeared in national television advertisements, and ultimately landed the role of Judy Winslow, the youngest of the Winslow family's three children, on the long-running sitcom Family Matters.
+She began modeling at the age of five and soon appeared in national television advertisements, and ultimately landed the role of Judy Winslow, the youngest of the Winslow family's three children, on the long-running situation comedy Family Matters.
 After the introduction of Steve Urkel (Jaleel White), Foxworth's scenes on the show were reduced significantly.
 The combination of the character having little to do on the show and budget cuts caused producers to eliminate her from the series after its fourth season.
 The character disappeared without explanation, with the Winslows acknowledging only two children: Eddie (Darius McCrary) and Laura (Kellie Shanygne Williams).
 Jo Marie Payton, who played matriarch Harriette Winslow, was particularly upset with Foxworth's dismissal, stating that producers had decided "nobody would notice" Judy was gone.

-With very little acting work coming in the years after Family Matters, Foxworth formed an R&B musical group, S.H.E., with her two sisters (Tyren Perry and Jania Perry).
+Foxworth formed an R&B musical group, S.H.E., with her two sisters (Tyren Perry and Jania Perry).
 They released their debut album 3's a Charm on July 1, 1997, through Shaquille O'Neal's T.W.IsM./Interscope Records.
-From 2000 to 2002, she worked in the adult industry, making pornographic films under the pseudonym Crave.
+Facing financial difficulty at age 19, Foxworth began performing in pornographic films.

 Personal life

-Foxworth battled substance abuse and depression.
-It was rumored that this was prompted in part by a judge's ruling that her trust fund of more than $500,000 be used to save her family from bankruptcy, but she denied this in a 2009 interview, stating, "I think [that came] from the National Enquirer.
-We never filed for bankruptcy.
-We were almost to the point where we were just completely flat broke but we never filed for bankruptcy."
+According to HuffPost, Foxworth struggled with drug and alcohol use after leaving the adult film industry.
+In 2008, she appeared on Celebrity Rehab.

 In 2009, People magazine reported that Foxworth and longtime boyfriend Michael Shaw had a child.

-In Fall 2009, the TV One series Life After chronicled Foxworth's story, dealing with her departure from Family Matters, and her subsequent use of marijuana, which she claimed to have stopped smoking.
+Also in 2009, the TV One series Life After chronicled Foxworth's story, dealing with her departure from Family Matters and her later use of marijuana.